SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 SRG funds itself, by its own figures, roughly 75 % through household and company fees; the remainder comes from advertising, sponsoring and programme sales.

-- Cut the household fee to CHF 312 per year with effect from 1 January 2027.
+- Household fee cut in two steps: CHF 312 per year from 1 January 2027, then CHF 300 from 2029.

 Arguments for and against